Elijas/auto-youtube-subscription-playlist-2/removeVidsFromPlaylist.md

         - [For Windows](#for-windows)
     - [Using classic YouTube theme](#using-classic-youtube-theme)

+Note, the html of the YouTube page is constantly changing, meaning this script will become outdated often.
+The script is periodically updated, but feel free to add a GitHub issue to prompt one of us update it asap.

 ## Link to remove all items from a youtube playlist:

 To remove all playlist items, bookmark the link below and click on it while having the youtube playlist page open.
 Or, open javascript console, paste the script there and run.